-An audit includes examining the evidence supporting the amounts and disclosures represented on property records.
+An audit includes examining evidence supporting the amounts and disclosures represented on property records.
 We have reviewed all property and inventory records disclosed from District accounts and made a determination as to the status of each of the items.
 This disposition may include:

-- items which are at the location and are accounted for, - items which were not available for review prior to the issuance of this report, - items which may have been stolen and are supported by the proper documentation and District forms, - items that have been transferred from one location to another and are supported by the proper District forms, - items which have been declared surplus or obsolete and are supported by the proper District forms. - items which have been purchased and are verified to be in compliance with appropriate purchasing guidelines.
+- Items which are at the location and are accounted for, - Items that were not available for review prior to the issuance of this report, - Items that may have been stolen and are supported by the proper documentation and District forms, - Items that have been transferred from one location to another and are supported by the proper District forms, - Items that have been declared surplus or obsolete and are supported by the proper District forms. - Items that have been purchased and verified to comply with appropriate purchasing guidelines.